STAFF & BOARD

-K-8th Grade Art and Spanish Teacher
+K-8th Grade Art Teacher

 Eli Reyes is a mixed media visual artist born and raised in the Central Valley.
 She is the daughter of immigrant farm laborers.
 Her focus is reinterpreting and applying Mexican folk art practices into contemporary contexts to create modern folklore in an exploration of identity, family, community, politics, and culture.
 Her primary mediums are quilting, embroidery, papier-mache, music, and performance.
 She teaches children how to tell their own stories through visual mediums introducing art techniques and taking advantage of art’s therapeutic benefits.